jacechua/infinite-library-babel/README.md

 # infinite-library-babel
-Library for principals at Infinite Babel.
+Library for principal investors at Infinite Babel.